 Disinfectant cleaners are used to kill germs and sanitize surfaces to prevent the spread of illness and disease.
 There are several levels of disinfectant strength, ranging from low-level products that are safe on skin to hospital-level surface disinfectants that can be used to kill stronger germs and viruses found in hospitals and healthcare environments.
 Low-strength disinfectants containing lower amounts of alcohol, like tincture of green soap, can be used for sanitizing skin or removing dried blood from skin without dehydrating or irritating skin.
-Tincture of green soap is commonly used in home healthcare and tattoo shops because of its gentle cleaning ability.
+Tincture of green soap is commonly used in home healthcare because of its gentle cleaning ability.
 Stronger multi-purpose disinfectant products like Cavicide 1 and Madacide FD are formulated for quickly sterilizing surfaces or equipment that may be contaminated.
 Disinfectant wipes are a popular option for sanitizing and disinfecting household surfaces.

 Antiseptic cleansers are used to sterilize skin prior to a medical procedure or when cleaning a wound to prevent infection.
 Antiseptic solutions are often classified by their active chemical ingredient, whether that be povidone-iodine, benzalkonium chloride (BZK) or an alcohol-based solution.
 Using a sting-free antiseptic cleanser like BZK or povidone-iodine can be less painful on cuts and scrapes than alcohol, which may be helpful when cleaning children’s wounds.